rollerworks/search-docs/processing_searches.rst

     HTML;

-    // Always do this check because searchCode could be malformed resulting in
+    // Always do this check because the uri-provided searchCode could be malformed resulting in
     // an invalid SearchCondition.
     if (!$payload->isValid()) {
         echo '<p>Sorry but your condition contains the following errors: <p>'.PHP_EOL;